pydicom/pydicom/doc/old/working_with_overlays.rst

 over a range rather than a specific value.
 For example, the group number of (60xx,3000) *Overlay Data* may be 6000, 6002, or any even value up to 601E.
 This allows a dataset to include multiple overlays, where the related elements for each overlay use the same group number.
 Because of this, the only way to access a particular element from an overlay is to use the ``Dataset[group, elem]`` method:

 >>> import pydicom
 >>> from pydicom.data import get_testdata_files
 >>> fpath = get_testdata_files("MR-SIEMENS-DICOM-WithOverlays.dcm")[0]
 >>> ds = pydicom.dcmread(fpath)
->>> elem = ds[0x6000, 0x3000]  # returns the DataElement
+>>> elem = ds[0x6000, 0x3000]  # returns a DataElement
 >>> print(elem)
 (6000, 3000) Overlay Data                        OW: Array of 29282 elements